 Thanks for your interest in entering your quilt into our show!
-Our entry rules and dates are all on this page; once you've had the chance to read them, head over to online registration to fill out your forms.
+Our entry rules and dates are all on this page.

 2018 Challenge Quilt Category: Crazy About Polka Dots!